siwyus/Portfolio/README.md

 ## Portfolio Project

 I am creating this project to learn more of frontend developing.
-I want to make this full responsible page with my own CSS.
+I'm making this full responsible page with my own CSS.